University Employment Outcomes, Graduation and Student Loan Default Rates

 Each year the Ministry of Colleges and Universities, in cooperation with Ontario’s universities, administers the Ontario University Graduate Survey.
 The survey is administered to all graduates two years after graduation, and asks for information on their employment outcomes at six months and two years after graduation.
 The information is used to support policy development and analysis, and to ensure Ontario’s graduates are obtaining good, high quality jobs.

-To increase accountability and transparency, the Ministryf of Colleges and Universities has provided the response counts for each question of the survey, as well as contextual information to help better understand calculations.
+To increase accountability and transparency, the Ministry of Colleges and Universities has provided the response counts for each question of the survey, as well as contextual information to help better understand calculations.

 Graduate Responses